AEYCEN/sweatControl/README.md

 ## 🛠️ Usage

-Always activate the environment like described above before you run the application.
+Always activate the environment (*like described above in the second line of the os related part*) before you run SweatControl with the following command:
-To run SweatControl, use the following command:

     python run.py